-Prerequisite Chemistry
+Prerequisite Chemistry and Biology

-Applicants must have completed a chemistry course in order to be eligible to submit a Health Sciences Application for the Dental Hygiene Program.
+Applicants must have completed a biology course and a chemistry course in order to be eligible to submit a Health Sciences Application for the Dental Hygiene Program.
 Official transcripts for completed courses must be submitted by the application deadline.
 Acceptable courses are listed below:

-CHM = high school, developmental, or college level CHM course (example: CHM 130/13A, CHM 151)
+BIO = high school, developmental, or college level CHM course (example: BIO 106, BIO 163) CHM = high school, developmental, or college level CHM course (example: CHM 130/130A, CHM 151)